-Need a plumber to correct this now?
+Do you need a plumber to correct this now?
 Just contact us and we’ll send one over right away.

-Your water may be coming out at a lukewarm 90 degrees because because your water heater’s thermostat doesn’t control the temperature precisely.
+Your water may be coming out at a lukewarm 90 degrees because your water heater’s thermostat doesn’t control the temperature precisely.

 You see, your water heater’s thermostat is a long metal rod (or “temperature probe”) that expands and contracts as the water temperature rises and falls.
 As the rod expands/contracts, it turns the burners that heat your water on/off.